viernes, 1 de diciembre de 1989

 (Pintura del artista ruso Vladimir Volegov)

-for your body that I feel tiny,
+for your body, which I feel so small within,

-Yes, I will live, I will do it for this thirst
+Yes, I will live—for this thirst

 and for the continents discovered

-in the light of your open eyelids
+in the light of your opened eyes—

-because there is no other way out
+for there is no other way out.

-and this moonlit night I sentenced myself
+And on this moonlit night I sentence myself,

-through your time and my silence
+through your time and through my silence,

-worship you for the rest of my life.
+to worship you for the rest of my life.

 miércoles, 31 de mayo de 1989